niemopen/ntac-admin/project-notes/docs/information-model-v1.0-pn01/information-model-v1.0.md

 ```
 There is a [more detailed description of CMF and the metamodel](https://www.niem.gov/strategic-initiatives/niem-metamodel-and-common-model-format) at the niem.gov site.

-## 3.2 Simplified property names

-Component names in NIEM data models SHOULD follow the example of ISO 11179-5, Annex A, and all of the names in the NIEM model do so.
-Names such as `PersonFullName` and `AircraftFuselageColorCode` are suitable when forming a shared understanding within a large community.
-However, software developers working on a particular project will often prefer simpler names, such as `pname` or `ACcolor`.
-NIEM 6 may permit a message specification designer to provide a mapping between simple and canonical property names, and with this mapping, to specify a simple message format having the same RDF interpretation as the equivalent canonical message format.
-NIEM tools would then generate translation software from the mapping plus the CMF message model, with no bespoke programming required.
-In this way NIEM may satsify developer desires for simpler messages while still satisfying the goals of self-describing data and RDF equivalence.
+Component names in NIEM data models SHOULD follow the example of ISO 11179-5, Annex A,
+and all of the names in the NIEM model do so.
+Names such as `PersonFullName` and `AircraftFuselageColorCode` are suitable when forming
+a shared understanding within a large community.
+However, software developers working
+on a particular project will often prefer simpler names, such as `pname` or `ACcolor`.
+NIEM 6 may permit a message specification designer to provide a mapping between simple
+and canonical property names, and with this mapping, to specify a simple message format
+having the same RDF interpretation as the equivalent canonical message format.
+NIEM tools would then generate translation software from the mapping plus the CMF message model,
+with no bespoke programming required.
+In this way NIEM may satsify developer desires for
+simpler messages while still satisfying the goals of self-describing data and RDF equivalence.

 Something like this is already possible (after a fashion) with NIEM 5 JSON.
-By supplying mappings in the `@context` element, the following simple and canonical NIEM JSON messages have the same RDF interpretation.
-(Remember, the `@context` object does not have to be part of the message at runtime, and usually isn't.)
+By supplying mappings in the `@context` element, the following simple and canonical
+NIEM JSON messages have the same RDF interpretation.
+(Remember, the `@context` object
+does not have to be part of the message at runtime, and usually isn't.)

    ```
    {                                              | {